History of the United States (1865–1917): Reconstruction era

+Map of Reconstruction in the United States, 1861-1877.

 Reconstruction gave male, Black farmers, businessmen and soldiers the right to vote for the first time in 1867, as celebrated by Harper's Weekly on its front cover, Nov.
 16, 1867.

 Reconstruction was the period from 1863 to 1877, in which the federal government temporarily took control—one by one—of the Southern states of the Confederacy.
 Before his assassination in April 1865, President Abraham Lincoln had announced moderate plans for reconstruction to re-integrate the former Confederates as fast as possible.
 Lincoln set up the Freedmen's Bureau in March 1865, to aid former enslaved people in finding education, health care, and employment.
 The final abolition of slavery was achieved by the Thirteenth Amendment, ratified in December 1865.
 However, Lincoln was opposed by the Radical Republicans within his own party who feared that the former Confederates would never truly give up on slavery and Confederate nationalism, and would always try to reinstate them behind-the-scenes.
 As a result, the Radical Republicans tried to impose legal restrictions that would strip most ex-rebels' rights to vote and hold elected office.
 The Radicals were opposed by Lincoln's vice president and successor, Tennessee Democrat Andrew Johnson.
 However, the Radicals won the critical elections of 1866, winning enough seats in Congress to override President Johnson's vetoes of such legislation.
 They even successfully impeached President Johnson (in the House of Representatives), and almost removed him from office (in the Senate) in 1868.
 Meanwhile, they gave the South's "freedmen" new constitutional and federal legal protections.

 The Radicals' reconstruction plans took effect in 1867 under the supervision of the U.S. Army, allowing a Republican coalition of Freedmen, sympathetic local whites, and recent arrivals from the North to take control of Southern state governments.
 They ratified the Fourteenth Amendment, giving enormous new powers to the federal courts to deal with justice at the state level.
 These state governments borrowed heavily to build railroads and public schools, increasing taxation rates.
 The backlash of increasingly fierce opposition to these policies drove most of the sympathetic local whites out of the Republican Party and into the Democratic Party.
 President Ulysses S. Grant enforced civil rights protections for African-Americans that were being challenged in South Carolina, Mississippi, and Louisiana.
 The Fifteenth Amendment was ratified in 1870 giving African-Americans the right to vote in American elections.